 Potassium and Gout

-• In gout home remedies we look at how potassium can lower uric acid in the body, and keep the urine alkaline.
+• Potassium can lower uric acid in the body and keep the urine alkaline.

-• And in natural gout remedies, we paid attention to how this mineral can help reduce the build up of uric acid and assist in preventing the crystals from forming that settle in the joint and lead to an extremely painful and debilitating attack of gout.
+• This mineral can help reduce the buildup of uric acid and assist in preventing the crystals from forming that settle in the joint and lead to an extremely painful and debilitating attack of gout.

 What are Potassium Rich Foods?